Innovative program helps return endangered butterfly to the wild in Oregon

 For nearly 750 endangered butterflies raised at the Coffee Creek Correctional Facility, it's time to head home.

-Last week, they transferred 476 of the growing caterpillars back to conservation biologists at USFWS for release on western Oregon prairies near Corvallis, and another 246 are scheduled for release this week.
-It is the second-ever release of Taylor's checkerspots in Oregon — the first being last year's inaugural release of 562 Coffee-Creek-reared caterpillars — where only two known populations of this rare Northwest butterfly remain.
+Last week, the butterfly technicians at Coffee Creek transferred 723 of the growing caterpillars and 399 pupae back to the Oregon Zoo's butterfly lab, where they were exposed to cooler, more ambient temperatures to prepare them for release.
+From there, the insects were transported to conservation biologists at USFWS for release on western Oregon prairies near Corvallis.
+It's the third-ever release of Taylor's checkerspots in Oregon, where only two known populations of this rare Northwest butterfly remain.